A Complete Guide to the Annual Leave in Singapore for Employees

 (Number of completed months of service ÷ 12) × Number of days of annual leave entitlement

 If the number is in fiction, it will be rounded up or down depending on the fiction.

-For example, you have served 7 complete months with your current employer, the calculation will be as follows:
+You have served 7 complete months with your current employer, the calculation will be as follows:

 (7 (completed months of service) /12) × 7 (Number of days of annual leave entitlement for the first year)

-4.0833 is rounded down to 4 because the fraction is less than 0.5.
+4.0833 is rounded down to 4 because the fraction is lesser than 0.5.
 If the fiction is greater than 0.5, for example, if we got 4.57 as the answer, it will be rounded up to 5.

 Annual Leave in Singapore and Payment

 Under the Employment Act, your employer must pay your gross salary for every day of paid annual leave.